 Big, new iPadOS 16 features could be on the way

 iPad users might have a lot to look forward to.
 Leaks point to a new multitasking interface in iPadOS 16.
-And one source got even more specific, predicting that support for applications in floating windows is in development and might appear this year.
+And evidence for applications in floating windows on iPad has appeared.

 The changes to notifications expected in iOS 16 are also likely to coming to iPad.

 Every year, there’s optimism from power users that iPadOS will get better support for external displays as well as Apple’s own professional applications, like Xcode.
 This might be the year.

 Apple almost certainly will unveil iPadOS 16 during the June 6 keynote.
 A developer-only beta should appear very shortly thereafter, with a full release coming in September.

 Unlike some other Apple devices, there have actually been several trustworthy rumors predicting new features in watchOS 9.

 It will supposedly get a major overhaul, bringing in improvements to navigation and daily operations.
 There will be enhancements to watch faces, and the OS will gain support for low-power mode.